Lucia Grounds is sharing her story of becoming a single mum via IVF treatment and answering viewers’ questions.

-Because of DNA testing becoming so common and popular these days, more and more donor conceived people will find it easier to identify their donors – despite those being anonymous.
+Because DNA testing is becoming so common and popular these days, more and more donor-conceived people will find it easier to identify their donors – despite those being anonymous.
 And if that donor has donated before, it is very possible that one of his donor-conceived children may find and contact your child at some point in the future.
-That’s why Lucia strongly advises to acknowledge the place in the recipient family of the man (or the woman) who donated their genetic material.
-Donor conceived people deserve the respect of knowing about their beginnings and having access to that information.
+That’s why Lucia strongly advises acknowledging the place in the recipient family of the man (or the woman) who donated their genetic material.
+Donor-conceived people deserve the respect of knowing about their beginnings and having access to that information.
 Families that cannot speak comfortably about donor conception can be damaging to be part of.
-In fact, Lucia would gladly meet her children donors and thank them in person for giving her the best possible gift – her beautiful family!
+In fact, Lucia would gladly meet her children’s donors and thank them in person for giving her the best possible gift – her beautiful family!

 It’s a good question but also a difficult one.
 First of all, if it’s absolutely impossible for you to choose anything other than an anonymous donor, an extended profile with baby pictures is brilliant compared to the situation of my children who only have the age of the donors and their blood groups.
 Maybe having that extended profile and the pictures will help your child to feel they know a lot about the donor.
 It can satisfy many children as that’s really all they want to know.
 It may be further down the line that you use the DNA commercial testing if your child wants to find their donor.
 Don’t feel guilty: if you can change it, then change it – but most people can’t and there’s a reason why you’ve chosen this route.
 Maybe this choice has come at a great cost to you.
 My strong advice is to get as much support and advice as you can and start from the beginning with openness and honesty.
 With your extended profile and the pictures, you have a better position than many other people.
 I don’t want you to feel guilty – it’s not a healthy feeling.
 When it comes to what my twins want to know: they’d like to know the donor’s height, eye colour, hair colour and nationality.
 They want to know what donors liked and didn’t like, whether they’re musical or not – that sort of things.